Guy (band): Origins

-Kids at Work (1984–1986)
+Kids at Work (1979–1985)

 Teddy Riley and Timmy Gatling both grew up in the Harlem section of New York City.
 Both of their family households were musically active and took inspiration from late 70s acts such as the Gap Band, Earth Wind & Fire and the Jacksons.
 They soon got involved in local live bands for ages around 12 to 20.
 Riley was in a band called The Climates as a 12-year-old prodigy piano player.

-At the time, music executive Gene Griffin was scouting for young artists and owned a label called Sounds of New York, which had artists such Indeep (known for the “Last Night A D.J.
+At the time, music executive Gene Griffin was scouting for young artists and owned a label called Sounds of New York, which had artists such as Indeep (known for the “Last Night A D.J.
 Saved My Life” hit single).
 Griffin offered Teddy Riley a contract to form the kid group Kids at Work.
 Sony Music Publishing handled distribution.
-The band consisted of Teddy Riley playing on keyboard, Timmy Gatling on vocals and bass, and Clurel Henderson on lead vocals.
+The band consisted of Teddy Riley playing on keyboard, Timmy Gatling on vocals and bass, and Clurel Henderson on percussion & lead vocals.

 In 1984, they released their self-titled debut album.
 The group eventually left the label after Griffin’s sudden incarceration.
 Teddy Riley would go on to produce other projects such as “The Show” for Doug E. Fresh.

-Guy (1987–1991)
+Guy (1986–1991)

 After the breakup of Kids at Work, Griffin offered Gatling a new deal to create a band.
 Gatling approached Aaron Hall, with whom he used to work in Abraham & Straus' shoe department.
 Hall sang in choirs at the Bethel Gospel Tabernacle in Jamaica, Queens.
 Gatling introduced Hall to Teddy Riley, and the three named their new group Guy.
-Gene Griffin became their manager and credited as producer as he introduced them to Uptown Records founder Andre Harrell, who immediately signed the trio.
+Gene Griffin became their manager and was credited as producer as he introduced them to Uptown Records founder Andre Harrell, who immediately signed the trio.